How to backup and restore Dashboard Server SCOM Edition

 Run the 'Deploy Dashboard Server SCOM Edition' tool on the Windows Start menu,

-Log on to Dashboard Server and complete the setup to configure Dashboard Server, such as activating your licence and configuring the connection to the SCOM Data Warehouse.
+Log on to Dashboard Server and complete the setup to configure Dashboard Server, such as activating your license and configuring the connection to the SCOM Data Warehouse.
 If you need an additional activation please contact SquaredUp Support.

 In IIS stop the